B.A. in Economics

 Economics teaches students to think critically and analytically and prepares them to address complex problems in a wide variety of settings.
 Graduates may work as business or policy analysts, or in such diverse fields as law, journalism, education, nongovernmental and mission organizations, and international affairs.
 Students interested in graduate study in economics will benefit from taking additional mathematics courses.

-The core requirements of the Bachelor of Arts in Economics provide students with grounding in the primary areas of the discipline and an understanding of the basics of economic behavior.
+The core requirements of the economics major provide students with grounding in the primary areas of the discipline and an understanding of the basics of economic behavior.
 All students with an economics major must complete the common economics core in the table below.

 The economics major comprises 42 units.
-Students must attain a minimum C- grade in all courses required for the major.
-Students must achieve an average GPA of 2.5 in the courses counted for the economics major (this includes the Economics Core).
+Students must attain a minimum C- grade in all courses required for the major, and an average GPA of 2.5 in all courses counted for the major (this includes the Economics Core).

 |ECON 251||Principles of Microeconomics||3|

 |ECON 350||Intermediate Macroeconomics F||3|

 |ECON 351||Intermediate Microeconomics S||3|